 The first FSTI Distinguished Service Award was presented during opening ceremonies of the 2009 California State Firefighters’ Association Annual 87th Conference in Sacramento to Chief Howard W. Rayon.
 A resolution was then presented naming the award in honor of his tremendous contributions, leadership, lifetime of achievements and dedication to the fire service.
 Howard was a significant influence in the development of FSTI and served as corporate secretary until his death on 19 October 2009.

 In 1971 Chief Rayon started his career with the US Forest Service in San Bernardino and later moved to Descanso where he was assigned to the newly formed Laguna Hot Shots.
 In January 1977 he moved to the Santee Fire Department where he received the Firefighter of the Year award in 1989.
-He retired in 2005 as deputy chief.
-Chief Rayon continued his career as a Type 1 Safety Officer on the California Interagency Incident Team 2.
+Following retirement in 2005 as deputy chief he continued his career as a Type 1 Safety Officer on California Interagency Incident Team 2.

-Chief Rayon was very active in the Santee Firefighters’ Association and the California State Firefighters’ Association and a familiar instructor at the CSFA Employee-Employer Relations Seminars.
+Chief Rayon was active in the Santee Firefighters’ Association, the California State Firefighters’ Association and a familiar instructor at the CSFA Employee-Employer Relations Seminars.
+Chief Rayon became well-known as a labor attorney representing law enforcement and firefighters throughout California.
 In 2006 he was awarded California Fire Service Training Officer of the Year.

 Chief Rayon was described by friends as a soft-spoken man – a true leader and model for the entire fire service.
 This award is a tribute of honor and respect to a man who truly gave his all with no expectation of anything in return.